wmhilton-stoplight/platform-docs/7.-projects/working-with-files.md

 ### Import Style Guide

-Use to add a Spectral ruleset to an API project.
+Use to add a Spectral ruleset and custom functions to an API or style guide project.
 This action replaces all local rules, targets, and custom functions in an API project.
 It doesn't impact rules, targets, and functions that are inherited from an enabled style guide.

-See the [Style Guides documentation](../2a.-style-guides/a.style-guide-projects.md) for more information.
+You can import a single Spectral ruleset file or a `zip` file that includes a Spectral ruleset file and `.js` files that include custom functions.

+For details, see the [Import Style Guides](../2a.-style-guides/import-style-guides.md).

 ### Import File